martijnvdp/vmware-templates/README.md

 for windows for example mkisofs , the supported commands are: xorriso, mkisofs, hdiutil, oscdimg)

 ### Issues
-multiple disk on one storage adapter gives invalid config 2 https://github.com/hashicorp/packer/issues/10430
+More than one disk on the same storage adapter gives :Invalid configuration for device '2' https://github.com/hashicorp/packer/issues/10430

-work around use a storrage adapter for each disk
+work around use a storage adapter for each disk

 ## Authors